cassieevans/web-animation-workshop/issues.md

 The pink line is showing the origin being measured relative to the element itself.
 The purple line is showing the origin being measured relative to the SVG viewBox.

-We can solve this inconsistency in most browsers with [transform-box](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-box)
+We can solve this inconsistency in all browsers but IE with [transform-box](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-box)

 ## transform-box